 - Are you licensed, bonded, and insured?

-- Have you cleaned short-term rental properties before?
+- Have you cleaned short-term rentals before?

 - Are your short-notice rates different from standard?